Our clinics during COVID-19: A list of FAQs

 In the interest of reducing the number of unnecessary close interactions, we ask that you please remain in your vehicle or outside the clinic until a couple minutes before the scheduled start time of your appointment.
 We will be doing our absolute best to run right on schedule, just as we always have.

-What other changes will I see in the clinics?
+What other changes can I expect in the clinics?

 Our reception areas look quite different.
 We have: